sanzoghenzo/my-pcs/README.md

 task viewscreen-vm
 ```

-the user root is set with the password "test".
+At the first launch, login eith the user root and password "test", then run `reboot`.
+This will load the kodi user services and boot kodi at start.